Franciscans of Primitive Observance

 The Franciscans of Primitive Observance is an association of the faithful founded in 1995 under the Roman Catholic Archdiocese of Boston that observes the Rule of Saint Francis in the Capuchin tradition.
-Their community population is divided between two residences; namely, Our Lady of Guadalupe Friary at 3 Magazine Street in Roxbury, MA and Friary of St. Joseph on 10 Highgate Street in Lawrence, MA.
+Their community population lives at the Friary of St. Joseph on 10 Highgate Street in Lawrence, MA and, until December 2020, lived at 3 Magazine St, Roxbury, MA.

+A minimum of five years training is necessary to be a fully professed brother.
+The four FPO vows include: Chastity, Obedience, Poverty and Marian Consecration.

 History

-In 1994, six members of the Franciscan Friars of the Renewal, Pio Mandato, Joe Nolan, David Engo, Francis Kelly, John Sweeney, and Peter Giroux, sought to found a new community in order to pursue an authentic observance of the life and Rule of Saint Francis.
+1994: Six members of the Franciscan Friars of the Renewal, Pio Mandato, Joe Nolan, David Engo, Francis Kelly, John Maria Sweeney, and Peter Giroux, sought to found a new community in order to pursue an authentic observance of the life and Rule of Saint Francis.
 They petitioned the bishop of Fall River, Massachusetts, Seán Patrick O'Malley, for support.
 O'Malley agreed to serve as Ordinary of the new group, which was named Capuchin Recollects, and he assisted them in composing their rule and constitutions.

+1995: Fr.
+John Maria Sweeney and Fr.
+Peter Giroux were ordained.

-On April 21, 1996, the six founders professed perpetual vows before O'Malley and established their friary in New Bedford, Massachusetts.
-Subsequent houses of the community were opened in Stamford, Vermont, where novices were formed, Emmitsburg, Maryland, and Nicaragua.
+1996: On April 21, 1996, the six founders professed perpetual vows before O'Malley and established their friary in New Bedford, Massachusetts.